Charles Booth Brackenbury: Early life

-Brackenbury was born on 7 November 1831 in London, the third son of William Brackenbury (an army veteran wounded at Talavera and Salamanca, and younger brother of Edward Brackenbury) and Maria (nee Atkinson).
+Brackenbury was born on 7 November 1831 in London, the third son of William Brackenbury (an army veteran wounded at Talavera and Salamanca, and younger brother of Edward Brackenbury) and Maria (née Atkinson).
 He became a cadet in July 1847 at the Royal Military Academy, Woolwich.

 His younger brother Henry (1837–1914) also became a distinguished army officer and military author.

 Career

 Commissioned as a Royal Artillery second lieutenant in 1850, Brackenbury was eventually promoted to lieutenant in September 1852 before serving (with the chestnut troop of the horse artillery) in the Crimean War in 1855 and 1856, being decorated for services at the Siege of Sevastopol (1854–55).
 He was promoted to second captain in November 1857, and sent to Malta.

 Subsequent promotions for Brackenbury include his appointment in 1860 to assistant instructor in artillery at the Royal Military Academy, and his 1864 promotion to assistant director of artillery studies at Woolwich and promotion to second captain.
 He was later promoted to first captain in 1865.
-Following the Reform Act of 1867 he served as a boundary commissioner.
+Following the Representation of the People Act 1867 he served as a boundary commissioner.
 In April 1876 he became superintending officer of garrison instruction at Aldershot, and in 1880 superintendent of Waltham Abbey Royal Gunpowder Mills.
 He was promoted to colonel in 1881, and commanded the artillery in the south-eastern district from May 1886 to June 1887, when he was appointed director of artillery studies at Woolwich.
 On 1 October 1889 he was appointed director of the Artillery College, and given the temporary rank of major-general.